 -

-Spray Can Nozzle Extension Fix: If this no longer wants to
+Spray Can Nozzle Extension Fix: If the tube no longer wants

 tube's end and reinsert.
 Be sure the cut is square, and that you've left